gldog/concurrent_git_merge/README.md

                             and understands the following placeholders:
                               o repo_local_name     From parameter -r/--repos-data the 1st part
                                                     'repo_local_name'.
-                              o source_branch       From parameter -r/--repos-data the 2nd part
+                              o source_ref       From parameter -r/--repos-data the 2nd part
-                                                    'source_branch', or the default-source-branch -S if
+                                                    'source_ref', or the default-source-ref -S if
                                                     absent.
                               o dest_branch         From parameter -r/--repos-data the 3rd part
                                                     'dest-branch', or the default-dest-branch -D if